Structural Model Subtyping with OCL Constraints

 Our tool provides a facility for prunning a metamodel given the features of interest.
 The computed effective metamodel is as follows:

-The subtyping operation is used again to check whether the effective metamodel is a valid supertype for our metamodel (version 2), which is correct.
+The subtyping operation is used again to check whether the effective metamodel is a valid supertype for our metamodel (version 2

 The subtyping operation also synthesizes: